7 Useful Tips To Beat Your Friends at Monopoly

 Tips for Winning at Monopoly!

 Monopoly is the classic property trading board game that graces the gaming cupboards and closets of many homes worldwide.
 Monopoly has sold over 275 million units since its creation with numerous variations and officially licensed versions of the game.
+Monopoly is one of the most popular board games that people like to play with family and friends over the weekend.

 Originally drawing inspiration from The Landlord's Game developed by anti-capitalist Elizabeth Magie, Monopoly has transformed into something that Maggie wanted to warn society against: a ruthless endeavor to be the wealthiest player in the game, using cut-throat tactics and negotiation where possible!